 "The next day John saw Jesus coming toward him, and said, "Behold!
 The Lamb of God who takes away the sin of the world! " (John 1:29, see also 1Peter 1:18 - 19, 1Corinthians 11:23 - 26 and Matthew 26:19 - 20, 26 - 29).

 Jesus instituted a ceremony, to be undertaken each year by converted believers, whereby those who celebrate it partake of unleavened bread and wine.
-The bread and wine are reminders that those who partake of them share or participate in the death of Christ:
+The bread and wine are reminders that those who partake of them share or participate in the death of Christ.

 "Is not the cup of blessing which we bless a sharing in the blood of Christ?
 Is not the bread which we break a sharing in the body of Christ?"
 (1Corinthians 10:16, NASB)

 When a repentant believer partakes of baptism, he shares in the death of Christ.
 His "old man" or former way of living dies.
-When they partake of the Passover symbols, they again participate or share in the death of Jesus.
+When they partake of the symbols instituted by Jesus, they again participate or share in his death.
 For the Christian, the meaning of Passover is that it is a reminder of the commitment made to God at baptism.

 At sunset which began Nisan (Abib) 15, twenty-four hours after the children of Israel observed the Passover, they left Egypt and Egyptian slavery (Numbers 33:1, 3 - 4, Deuteronomy 16:1).

 The Night to be much Observed

 God commanded Israel to celebrate, each year, their departure from Egypt.
 This celebration was to occur on the anniversary of their exodus, right after sunset that began Nisan 15.

 "And it came to pass at the end of the four hundred and thirty years - on that very same day - it came to pass that all the armies of the Lord went out from the land of Egypt.
 It is a night of solemn observance to the Lord for bringing them out of the land of Egypt.